 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
-The Forward Price-to-Earnings (P/E) Ratio for an index measures its current price relative to expected earnings of the companies within the index over the next 12 months.
-It's calculated using consensus EPS estimates from FactSet and helps assess whether the index is overvalued or undervalued vs history based on future earnings expectations.
-Each dot in the chart represents the forward price return.
-The chart illustrates that there is a strong correlation between the S&P 500's forward p/e annualized forward price return.
+The Forward Price-to-Earnings (P/E) Ratio measures the S&P 500's price relative to expected earnings over the next 12 months, based on FactSet consensus estimates.
+This chart plots monthly forward P/E ratios since 2000 against the index's subsequent 10-year forward annualized price returns, showing a strong relationship between valuation and long-term performance.

-A look at trailing profit margins

-Trailing Profit Margins Based on Past 12 Months of Net Income and Revenue for S&P 500, S&P 400, and S&P 600
+A look at trailing profit margins Trailing Profit Margins Based on Past 12 Months of Net Income and Revenue for S&P 500, S&P 400, and S&P 600 Since 2004

-Since 2004

-Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
-The S&P 400 measures the performance of 400 mid-sized U.S. companies, representing the market.
+The S&P 400 measures the performance of 400 mid-sized U.S. companies, representing the mid-cap segment of the market.
 The S&P 600 tracks the performance of 600 small-cap U.S. companies, representing the small-cap segment of the market.
-This S&P 600 tracks the performance of 600 small-cap U.S. companies, representing the sate on their reported revenue and net income as aggregated by FactSet.
+Trailing Profit Margins represent the actual profitability of companies over the past 12 months, based on their reported revenue and net income as aggregated by FactSet.
 This metric indicates the percentage of revenue that translated into profit during the previous year, reflecting historical corporate performance and efficiency.
-The chart shows this metric for the S&P 400, sxP 500, and S&P 600.
+The chart shows this metric for the S&P 400, S&P 500, and S&P 600.